 How Often Do You Need To Water A Bonsai Tree?

-Instead of watering your tree routinely, Bonsai Empire recommends watering it as needed.
+Instead of watering your tree routinely, water it as needed.
 You can tell if your plant needs water when its soil feels dry about a centimeter (.4 inches) down.
 Make sure you thoroughly soak the soil until water runs through the pot’s drainage holes.

 How Long Do Bonsai Trees Last?

-According to Bonsai Forrest, bonsai trees can live hundreds of years.
+Bonsai trees can live hundreds of years.
 The oldest is over 1,000 years old!
 Of course, various factors, such as species and care, determine how long a bonsai tree will live.